Can Net Operating Losses Offset Capital Gains?

 Putting it all Together

 Net operating losses recorded after 2021 can be carried forward indefinitely to offset up to 80 percent of gross income in future tax years.
-Net operating losses derive from a different income stream than capital gains or capital losses, though, so they cannot be used to offset any capital gains realized in future tax years.
+Net operating losses derive from a different income stream than capital gains or capital losses, though, so they cannot be used to offset capital gains realized in future tax years.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.